Stzyxh/Stzyxh.github.io/README.md

-# this is my website
+# I am migrating to Codeberg!
+This is the new website https://stzyxh.codeberg.page/
-**feel free to visit it [stzyxh.github.io](https://stzyxh.github.io/)**

-General Design is inspired by judemont.
-404 page design is inspired by the 404 page from the Bootsrap Academy Website.
+## the github website will be up for reffering to the codeberg site.